La Audiencia Nacional rechaza la extradición a Suiza de Hervé Falciani

 Who is Hervé Falciani?

-“Banks such as HSBC have created a system for making themselves rich at the expense of society by assisting in tax evasion and money laundering,” Falciani told German news magazine Der Spiegel in July.
+“Banks such as HSBC have created a system for making themselves rich at the expense of society, by assisting in tax evasion and money laundering,” Falciani told German news magazine Der Spiegel in July.

-U.S. fines?
-Yes, a U.S. Senate investigation in 2012 found that errors by HSBC allowed known terrorists and drug cartel agents to access the U.S. financial system illegally.
-The bank was forced to pay a $1.92 billion settlement on the charges, but most of the case was in fact focused on the bank’s errors in Mexico and the U.S., not Europe.
+U.S. fines?: Yes, a U.S. Senate investigation in 2012 found that errors by HSBC allowed known terrorists and drug cartel agents to access the U.S. financial system illegally.
+The bank was forced to pay a $1.92 billion settlement on the charges, but most of the case was in fact focused on the bank’s errors in Mexico and the U.S., not in Europe.
 Falciani’s data played only a small part in the prosecution.

-And Falciani claims that there are still more revelations to come.
+And, he says, there are still more revelations to come.

 "So far not even 1 percent of the information I supplied has been analyzed, because the authorities are only interested in client names," he told Der Spiegel.
 "But this information can also be used to expose the system banks have installed to make tax evasion and money laundering possible.
 For me, it has always been about calling attention to the banks' behavior, after I failed to change it from inside."